streamlet-dev/tributary/README.md

 # Examples
 - [Streaming](docs/examples/streaming/streaming.md): In this example, we construct a variety of forward propogating reactive graphs.
 - [Lazy](docs/examples/lazy/lazy.md): In this example, we construct a variety of lazily-evaluated directed acyclic computation graphs.
+- [Automatic Differentiation](docs/examples/autodiff/autodiff.md): In this example, we use `tributary` to perform automatic differentiation on both lazy and streaming graphs.

 # Graph Visualization
 You can visualize the graph with Graphviz.
 All streaming and lazy nodes support a `graphviz` method.